nazilaF2002/nazilaF2002/README.md

 ## Hi there 👋

+    👋 Hi, I’m Mahmood Hashemi from Herat, Afghanistan 👀 I’m interested in Mobile and Web development
+    🌱 I’m currently learning Web development
+    💞️ I’m looking to collaborate on with who wants help in thier projects

 <!--
 **nazilaF2002/nazilaF2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.